salama/object-machine/appendix/sof.md

 For completeness we add a brief description of the object file format used by the object machine.
 This is what makes the machine language independant.

-The formal is not unlike yaml, but much more compact in that it adds it allows several items on one line.
-Also it is specific to the machine, and as such uses class names unscoped.
+The format is not unlike yaml, but much more compact in that it adds it allows several items on one line.
+Also it is specific to the object machine, and as such uses class names unscoped.

-We will "define" this by example and refer to the implementation for details:
+We will define this by example and refer to the implementation for details:

 ### Simple types
 String